Skip to content

 5. Outside EU.

 This rule will be the last one.
-It will map to the Zero tax record.
+It will map to the Zero tax profile.
 It may not define any condition, acting as a default rule.

 It's important that this rule is placed at the end.